zack-bitcoin/amoveo/docs/progress_reports/January_2018.md

 * Any project with on-chain markets will lose 5 points, because of blockchain transaction fees to participate in the market.
 (Zen only loses 2 points here because they allow for parallel transaction processing in the same block).
 * Any project with an oracle-subcurrency will lose 5 points, because of the trading fee that pays the oracle.
 Bitcoin Hivemind, Augur.
+* Any project which forces you to use a subcurrency besides eth for trading will lose 5 points because of the cost of entering and exiting th emarket.
 * Any project with trusted feeds will lose 5 points, because of the losses from theft.
 Aeternity, Bitshares.
 * Any project where the oracle cannot escalate will lose 5 points, because this either means the oracle will either be too expensive for the security required, or else it will have insufficient security.
 * Spectre.ai plans to charge trading fees between 4% and 11%, charging winners more than losers.
 This is far more expensive than anyone else's plan, so Spectre.ai loses an additional 5 points.